-Fig. 3.
-Assertions for the example

-are safe.
+Example 2.3 Figure 3 shows the assertions which are relevant to the program in our running example.
+The first four rows correspond to calls assertions, whereas the last three are success assertions.
+Out of the four calls, the first three are predefined in the system.
+The last user-defined assertion for predicate safe_open provides a simple way to guarantee that all calls to open are safe.
 It can be read as "the calling conventions for predicate safe_open require that the first argument be a safe_name".
-Let us note that the actual implementation in the CiaoPP system also includes program point assertions [?] which avoid the use of auxiliary predicates such as this one.
+Let us note that the actual implementation in the CiaoPP system also includes program point assertions [15] which avoid the use of auxiliary predicates such as this one.
 For simplicity, we do not discuss program point assertions here.
 The safety policy in our example corresponds to guaranteeing that the program satisfies all the seven assertions in the figure.